How a struggling company won $1.6 billion to make a coronavirus vaccine

 With the second CEPI contract in hand, Novavax was finally able to “get more and more traction,” Trizzino said.

 In June, the department awarded the company $60 million.
-“And ultimately, Operation Warp Speed took over from there,” he said.“They have shown very encouraging and promising results,” said Robin Robinson, who was the head of Novavax’s vaccine division until 2004, when he left to become the head of BARDA’s influenza division and then its director.
+“And ultimately, Operation Warp Speed took over from there,” he said.

+“They have shown very encouraging and promising results,” said Robin Robinson, who was the head of Novavax’s vaccine division until 2004, when he left to become the head of BARDA’s influenza division and then its director.

 Robinson helped develop an earlier version of the company’s vaccine technology and consulted for Novavax on their flu vaccine.
 “I do expect the vaccine to be one of the ones in the winner’s circle next year.”